openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 ```ini
 Switch MySwitch "My Modbus Switch" (ALL) {modbus="slave1:5"}
 ```
-- This binds MySwitch to modbus slave defined as "slave1" in openhab.cfg reading/writing to the coil (5 + slave's `start` index).
+- This binds MySwitch to modbus slave defined as "slave1" in `modbus.cfg` reading/writing to the coil (5 + slave's `start` index).
 The `5` is called item read index.
 - If the slave is read-only, that is the `type` is `input` or `discrete`, the binding ignores any write commands.
 - if the slave1 refers to registers, and after parsing using the registers as rules defined by the `valuetype`, zero value is considered as `OFF`, everything else as `ON`.